 Experience Working with Severe Mental Illness

-Clients can present with a multitude of comorbid chronic disorders, anything from major depressive, bipolar, borderline personality, schizophrenia, various forms of anxiety disorders, and many other disorders.
+Clients can present with a multitude of comorbid chronic disorders, including anything from schizophrenia to major depressive, bipolar, or borderline personality disorders, as well as various forms of anxiety disorders, among others.
 Working with individuals who suffer from such distress will challenge you and give you experiences which are unique and highly sought after when applying to work at other settings such as hospitals or VAs.

-Working with people who experience SMI will force you to tailor your treatment, your approach, and the way you talk and relate with clients.
-Sometimes clients can become angry or volatile, which presents a unique growth opportunity in itself.
+Working with people who experience SMI will force you to tailor your treatment, your approach, and re-evaluate the way you talk and relate to clients.
 There is a lot to be gained and learned when working with this population.

 In conclusion, working at a community health center can be a daunting and challenging task, but one that brings with it a multitude of benefits and rewarding experiences, such as: